-Adivasi man dies after being beaten up, dragged on road by a truck in Madhya Pradesh
+Adivasi man dies after being beaten up, dragged by a truck in Madhya Pradesh

 The police said that the incident took place on Thursday morning after a minor road accident involving the victim, Kanhaiyalal Bheel, and a milk vendor, Chhitar Mal Gurjar, according to PTI.

 In the video, Bheel is seen being dragged by the truck as a rope is fastened to his feet.
-In another video, the man, who was visibly in pain, can be seen pleading with the group.
+In another video, the Adivasi man, who was visibly in pain, can be seen pleading with the group.

-One of the men is also seen kicking the Adivasi man in his face.
+One of the accused is also seen kicking the Adivasi man in his face.

 Neemuch district’s Superintendent of Police Suraj Kumar Verma said that Gurjar, who was riding a motorcycle, was infuriated after his milk split on the road because of the accident.